Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Design of the ued workflow

 \subsection{Machine Learning Approach}

-There are three common Machine Learning approaches used in Self-Supervised SEI: \acrlong{dc}, \acrlong{ae} and \acrlong{cl}.
-In the current paper, we investigate the design dimension of Machine Learning Approach by evaluating mentioned above approaches.
+According to Sec. \ref{sec:rw}, there are three main \acrshort{ml} approaches used in self-supervised \acrshort{sei}/\acrshort{ued}: \acrlong{dc}, \acrlong{ae}, and \acrlong{cl}.
+These approaches are used to train the \acrshort{flm} and are typically followed by a decision making module at inference time.
+In this paper, we investigate the design dimension of the \acrshort{ml} approach by evaluating the performance trade-offs of the three selected approaches.